What is the Feed in Tariff scheme?

 |Combined Heat and Power||0-2||13.95|

-Estimated Payback Time for a Standard Solar Array
+Unit Cost of a Standard Solar PV Array

 How do I claim?